unitaryfoundation/jeff/docs/faqs.md

 define *multiple* internal/custom dialects that altogether are used to represent a quantum program.
 At the moment, there is no clear *shared* set of quantum MLIR dialects that make sense to use more broadly.

+Further, even if projects do share the same MLIR dialect, an additional difficulty would be maintaining binary compatibility between different projects.

 Finally, as per QIR the software tooling remains a big issue.
 Not all compilers are using LLVM, which MLIR depends upon, and it introduces the same significant barrier to entry as discussed above